 Meg is currently an adjunct professor for Emory Law School's Kessler-Eidsen Institute for Trial Advocacy, where she instructs law school students in the art of case preparation and trial advocacy.
 She also teaches ethics to first year Emory Law students through a three day round table discussion involving first year law students, law school faculty and practicing attorneys.
 She is also an active member of the Georgia, New York, California, American and International Bar Associations.
 She is also a member of the American Trial Lawyers Association, the National Association of Criminal Defense Lawyers, the Georgia Association of Criminal Defense Lawyers, and the New York State Association of Criminal Defense Lawyers.

 Meg is also the author of many articles on domestic and international legal issues.
 She has been elected to serve as chair of the International Bar Association's Criminal Law Committee for 2013-2015.
 She has also served as an officer for the past several years serving as the newsletter and website editor for the Business Crime and the Criminal Law Committees of the IBA.
 She also enjoys doing public speaking engagements concerning cutting edge criminal law issues.
 She has also chaired and lectured on a variety of transnational and international legal panels at legal seminars around the world concerning criminal law, anti-corruption, business crime, human rights, and international criminal law.
 She has recently given lectures on cyber crime in Bangalore, Brussels, Tokyo and Paris.
 Through her work with the International Bar Association, Meg has developed a worldwide network of legal professionals to assist her clients facing transnational or international legal issues.

-She has given lectures at the International Bar Association's Annual Conference in Prague (2005), Chicago (2006), Madrid (2009), and Dubai (2011), and at the Transnational Crime Conference in Amsterdam (2011), São Paulo (2012), Miami (2013) and Istanbul (2014).
+She has given lectures at the International Bar Association's Annual Conference in Prague (2005), Chicago (2006), Madrid (2009), and Dubai (2011), and at the Transnational Crime Conference in Amsterdam (2011), São Paulo (2012), Miami (2013), Boston (2013), Istanbul (2014) and Tokyo (2014).
 She, along with another celebrated criminal defense lawyer, chaired the International Bar Association Annual Transnational Crime Conference in Miami.
 Meg recently chaired the IBA Transnational Crime Conference held in April, 2014 in Istanbul, Turkey where she also spoke on international counterfeiting and trademark infringement.

 Legal Expert Commentator